HewlettPackard/oneview-sdk-ruby/README.md

 ## Configuration

+### OneView Client Configuration
-The OneView client has a few configuration options, which you can pass in during creation:
+The OneView Client configuration options that can be passed during OneView Client object creation:

 ```ruby
 # Create a OneView client object: